 in the 2012 AGB, a translation of the long-form name in any language was also reserved.
 The Work Track recommends narrowing reserved names to official languages of the country and the official UN languages.

-This recommendation is a revision to the existing 2007 policy recommendations.
+This recommendation is a revision to the GNSO policy contained in the Introduction of New Generic Top-Level Domains policy recommendations from 8 August 2007.
+This recommendation includes a modification to the existing provisions in the 2012 Applicant Guidebook.

 The ICANN community may want to consider whether a future process should be established to determine if, when, and how specific interested parties, such as relevant government authorities, may apply for country and territory names.